 This is true even if the backlink from Wikipedia is nofollow and the backlinks from the websites with a low TrustRank are dofollow.
 This is because Wikipedia is considered a trustworthy website by Google.

-When Google releases a big update, many people lose their rankings because their backlinks are not trustworthy.
+When Google releases a big update, many people lose their rankings because their backlinks are untrustworthy.
 Just because your web pages rank highly now does not mean that they will continue to rank highly in the future.

 Google simply trusts certain websites over others.
 If your website is not trustworthy, negative backlinks leading to your website will negatively impact your website’s search performance.